lantoli/terraform-provider-lantoli/docs/guides/provider-configuration.md

 ### Cross-Account and Cross-Region Access

-- For cross-account secrets, use fully qualified ARN for `secret_name`
-- For cross-region or cross-account access, `sts_endpoint` parameter is required
+For cross-account secrets, use the fully qualified ARN for `secret_name`.
+For cross-region or cross-account access, the `sts_endpoint` parameter is required.

 Example:
 ```terraform